 Furthermore, in response to the Draft Decision's Required Amendment 47, Western Power confirms that it is adopting a straight-line approach to depreciation and is proposing accelerated depreciation in relation to existing distribution assets that will be decommissioned as a result of the retrospective undergrounding project undertaken by Western Power on behalf of the Western Australian government.
+It is noted that in its Final Decision45, the Authority concludes that Western Power has satisfied the Authority's Required Amendment 47.

 Table 32 below provides of accelerated depreciation by asset category.